 They're just so good.
 And, I know I'm biased, but I think this is one of the best pork chop recipes out there.
 Well, this and my flavorful air fryer pork chops.

-Now, what I love about these thin pork chops is that you don't have to marinate - or brine - them ahead of time to get them to be super flavorful and juicy.
+Now, what I love about this recipe is that you don't have to marinate - or brine - the pork ahead of time to get it to be super flavorful and juicy.
 So that means you can prepare 'em at a moment's notice and have dinner on the table in as fast as 20 minutes!

 Ingredients